-The appropriate social media icons indicating how customers can get in touch with the client were also adapted to the same colour scheme.
-Again this provides continuity across the brand to increase the likelihood that your brand will be remembered, if not immediately, but in the future.
+The appropriate social media icons indicating how customers can get in touch with the client were also adapted to the same brand colour scheme.
+Again this provides continuity to increase the likelihood that your brand will be remembered, if not immediately, but in the future.
 Repetition and continuity are key elements.

 All the elements were then combined and adjusted until the end result was accomplished.
 A simple, clean design, which conveys a quality service at an affordable rate.

 We were subsequently asked to produce a flyer to be distributed locally.
 Client requested a single sided flyer to distribute locally.